ThePrimeagen/web3-smart-contracts/lessons/5_0_outro.md

 ### Go forth and build!
 * You should have all the tools to build your smart contracts, NFTs, whatever.
 * Now its a matter of time in the saddle
+* There is a lot of danger in too much external libraries
+  * they don't all implement diamond storage

 <br />
 <br />